epam/NGB/docs/test-cases/Dataset_Description/Rewriting_existing_Description_in_Dataset.md

 # Adding description filr to Dataset with  description
 Test verifies
- - that when adding one more description file to the dataset, the old file will be overwritten with the new one
+ - that when adding one more description file to the dataset, the old file will be overwritten with the new one.

 **Prerequisites**: